Question 49·Easy·Central Ideas and Details

 Separate main idea from details

-Watch for added or changed information
+Watch for added information

 Step-by-step Explanation